 Ballet by Eduard Tubin in two acts.
 World première on Mar 31st, 1943 in Vanemuine Theatre.
 Première at the Estonian National Opera on Sep 18th, 2015.
-Brand new!
 Released on DVD on Oct 22nd, 2017.

 “The story of Kratt is one of refusals, rewriting, lost scores and resurrection; my father polished the music for 20 years.
 The staging has developed from rural storytelling to a timeless visual knockout, inspired not least by the cinema classics my parents loved.”
 (Eino Tubin)

 |Eduard Tubin||Kratt / The Goblin Act II||44:45|

 Watch the trailer (10 min 41 sec)

 Librettist: Erika Tubin

 Choreographer and stage director: Marina Kesler

 Set designer: Madis Nurms

 Video designer: Argo Valdmaa